 1.1 Prohibition of bribery / corruption

-Diehl forbids every kind of bribery.
+Diehl forbids every kind of bribery and corruption.
 No employee may offer, provide, or accept bribes.
 Bribery is a criminal offense.
-This includes bribery in business transactions, as well as bribery of any public officials or granting of advantage and Facilitation Payments.
-In particular, any direct or indirect offer, promise, provision, or acceptance of inappropriate benefits, whether material or of any other kind, for the purpose of acquiring orders or procuring unlawful advantages is forbidden to all employees.
+This includes bribery in business transactions, as well as bribery of any holder of office or granting of advantage and facilitation payments.
+In particular, any direct or indirect offer, promise, provision, or acceptance of inappropriate benefits, whether material or of any other kind, for the purpose of acquiring orders or procuring unlawful advantages is forbidden to all employees (corruption).

 1.2 Competition / prohibition of cartels

 All employees must comply with the legal regulations governing antitrust laws and business competition that are applicable in each case.